madejean/GraphQL_Relay_React_twitterAPI_test/README.md

 # GraphQL_Relay_React_twitterAPI_test

 ## Synopsis
-Using React and Relay to display the 5 most popluar tweets containg the string "test" fetched from GraphQLHub twitterAPI
+Used React and Relay to display the 5 most popluar tweets containg the string "test" fetched from GraphQLHub twitterAPI

 ## Installation
 clone repository